Halva recipe

 How to do:

-- Warm up a dry frying pan and fry the seeds on it for literally 1-1.5 minutes.
+- Heat a dry frying pan and fry the seeds in it for literally 1-1.5 minutes.

 - Grind the seeds with a blender.

-- In the same skillet, fry the flour until a pleasant golden hue.
+- In the same frying pan, fry the flour until a nice golden hue.

-- Add granulated sugar, salt and water to the flour, mix thoroughly and put on the ground seeds.
+- Add granulated sugar, salt and water to the flour, mix thoroughly and add to the ground seeds.

-- Pour in butter and alcohol and beat a little.
+- Pour in the oil and alcohol and whisk a little.

 Peanut halva